cloudblog004/fantasticfoodies/content/en/posts/2639-recipe-of-favorite-larry-and-39-s-easy-1-pan-chicken-and-potato-bake.md

 1. Get 1 stick butter melted

 Quick-cooking boneless skinless chicken breasts stay moist and tender thanks to pan-roasting and a tangy BBQ Chicken Twice-Baked Potatoes.
 This one-pan sweet potato creation will be a favorite for Thanksgiving.
 Our cheesy mashup of chicken Parmesan and baked lasagna is towering with layers of crisp chicken cutlets, tomato sauce and three cheeses.
-Learn how to bake sweet potatoes with these tips &amp; tricks!
+Learn how to bake sweet potatoes with these tips & tricks!

 <!--inarticleads2-->